khueue/ducc/report/ass5/report_ass5.md

 ## Calling Convention

-XXX describe the calling convention
+The calling convention looks like:

+  * 1 Caller: Set up call
+  * 2 Callee: Prologue
+  * 3 Callee: Epilogue
+  * 4 Caller: Clean

+### 1 Caller: Set up call

+The caller pushes all arguments to the stack and calls the callee.
-All parameters are located at the bottom in the callers activation record, as indicated by the illustration in the section "Activation Record".
+As such, all parameters are located at the bottom in the callers activation record, as indicated by the illustration in the section _Activation Record_.
-XXX Parameters are passed in a XXX order, such that argXXX is put on the stack before XXX.
-Hence, the first argument is located at the bottom of the activation record.

-XXX caller save
-XXX callee save
+See `translate_call/2` in `src/codegen/codegen.erl`.

+### 2 Callee: Prologue

+The callee sets up its activation record and pushes the callers `ra` and `fp` registers on the stack.
+See `translate_proc/1` in `src/codegen/codegen.erl` and `setup_function_prologue/2` in `src/codegen/codegen_helpers.erl`.

+### 3 Callee: Epilogue

+The callee reinstates the callers `ra` and `fp` registers, deallocates its activation record and returns to the caller.
+See `translate_proc/1` in `src/codegen/codegen.erl` and `setup_function_epilogue/3` in `src/codegen/codegen_helpers.erl`.

-The return value is placed in register `v0`.
+The return value is placed in register `v0`, see `translate_eval_temp/3` in `src/codegen/codegen.erl` which calls `translate_eval_temp_return/2` in `src/codegen/codegen.erl` if the temporary which is being evaluated is `{temp,0}`, which was used in the RTL to indicate the return value.

+### 4 Caller: Clean

+The caller pushes the return value onto the stack and restores the old activation record by deallocating the arguments which was pushed on the stack in step 1.
+See `translate_call/2` in `src/codegen/codegen.erl`.